IMP1/iapt1/README.md

-iapt1
+IAPT Individual Assessment
 =====

-Interactive web design project for IAPT module in 3rd year Computer Science degree at Univeristy of York.
+Interactive Applications web design project for IAPT module in 3<sup>rd</sup> year Computer Science degree at the University of York.